-10. Covert monitoring
+11. Covert monitoring

 - 11.1 The Trust may in exceptional circumstances set up covert monitoring.
-For example: - Where there is good cause to suspect that an illegal or unauthorised action(s), is taking place, or where there are grounds to suspect serious misconduct; - Where notifying the individuals about the monitoring would seriously prejudice the reason for making the recording. - 11.2 In these circumstances authorisation must be obtained from a member of the senior management team. - 11.3 Covert monitoring must cease following completion of an investigation. - 11.4 Cameras sited for the purpose of covert monitoring will not be used in areas which are reasonably expected to be private, for example toilets. - 11.5 The Human Rights and Employment Rights of all the people who use the Trust must be respected and covert monitoring must only be used as a last resort.
+For example: - Where there is good cause to suspect that an illegal or unauthorised action(s), is taking place, or where there are grounds to suspect serious misconduct; - Where notifying the individuals about the monitoring would seriously prejudice the reason for making the recording. - 11.2 In these circumstances authorisation must be obtained from a member of the senior management team. - 11.3 Covert monitoring must cease following completion of an investigation. - 11.4 Cameras sited for the purpose of covert monitoring will not be used in areas which are reasonably expected to be private, for example toilets.
+The Trust has CCTV in some toilet entrances, but not in cubicles or private areas. - 11.5 The Human Rights and Employment Rights of all the people who use the Trust must be respected and covert monitoring must only be used as a last resort.

-11. Storage and retention of images
+12. Storage and retention of images